 Film resolution depends on the grain size.
 High ISO film stocks have low resolution, but low-speed films can have higher resolution than a Canon R3 or Sony A7III.
 For example, Ilford FP4 film in 35mm has 25.3 megapixels after development, while Kodak Tri-X has approximately 13.7 megapixels.

-For example, in the same space that fits 67.45 pixels on a Sony A7III sensor, Tri-X will have just 38.5 grains post development, while Ilford FP4+ can fit a whopping 71 grains.
-Lower ISO films, like Ilford Pan F+ could potentially double that figure.
+For example, in the same surface area that can fit 67.45 individual pixels on a Sony A7III sensor, Tri-X will have just 38.5 grains post development, while Ilford FP4+ can fit a whopping 71 grains.
+Low ISO films, like Ilford Pan F+ could add an extra 25% to that figure.

 These numbers aren’t perfect and don’t represent every situation, however, as the number of megapixels comes after the developing process.
 Read more below to find out how I calculated this figure, and what it means for film photography.